 I believe in rituals.
 We all have our rituals, whether we call it that or not.
 Maybe we know it as a routine or pattern.
 I like to utilize ritual to help affirm or create/represent movement for people.

 I am most aligned with Positive Psychology, Reality Therapy, CBT, and of course, Adventure Therapy.

 Education and Experience:

 I graduated with a Master of Arts in Counseling from Northwestern State University in 2010 and have worked in a variety of settings since then including Partial Hospitalization and Intensive Outpatient programs for Mental Health and Substance Abuse.
 I have held many roles from primary therapist to Clinical Director.
 I became licensed in 2013 and then proceeded to open Anchors Aweigh Counseling following the birth of my daughter.

 In 2015 I completed the Certificate Training for Perinatal Mood and Anxiety Disorders (PMADs) through Postpartum Support International.
-And I continue my training in PMADs through webinars and Courses published through PSI and 2020Mom.
+And I continue my training in PMADs through webinars and Courses published through PSI, 2020Mom. and others.
 This started my specialization in Maternal Mental Health.
 Working with women from pregnancy through birth and the first two years (and beyond really).
 I have chosen not to pursue the PMHC credential as a professional protest of the excessive capitalism that exists in the mental health field.
 If you are curious about that, I can share more through conversation.

 // Nationally Certified Counselors

 // Association for Experiential Education (AEE)